mamarjan/gff3-pltools/README.md

     ./gff3-validate path/to/file.gff3
 ```

 It will output any errors it finds to standard output.
+However, the
+validation utility is currently very basic, and checks only for a few
+cases: the number of columns, characters that should have been
+escaped, are the start and stop coordinates integers and if the end
+is greater then start, whether score is a float, valid values for
+strand and phase, and the format of attributes.

 ### Benchmarking utility